The Generational Divide - and the Grief No One Talks About

 And sometimes… they can’t.

-Not because your experience wasn’t valid.
+Not because you’re wrong or because your experience wasn’t valid.

-But because they may not have the capacity.
+It’s because they may not have the capacity.

 Grieving the parents you wish you had is different than cutting them off.

-It’s different than hating them.
+It’s different than hating them or villainizing them.

 It’s accepting the limits of who they are.